 - i.
+Base Compensation;

+- ii.
+Merit Compensation Increases over time;

-Base Compensation; - ii.
-Compensation Increases, including Cost of Living Adjustments and Merit Increases; - iii.
-Executive Bonuses for designated employees only; and - iv.
-Supplemental Pay/Staff Bonuses.
+- iii.
+Exceptional Merit Increases;

+- iv.
+Executive Bonuses for designated employees only; and

+- v.
+Supplemental Pay

 Compensation for trainees consists of base compensation only as provided for in their engagement letter.

 Base Compensation